 DIY TUTORIAL: HOW TO PIMP UP YOUR OLD JEANS 2.0

 You can prolong the life of your garment by painting it.
 It will make the textile stronger and give it the look and feel of leather!
-So, make your old and worn - but still favvy - jeans unique by painting it with a water-based textile paint.
+So, make your old and worn - but still favvy - jeans unique by painting it with water-based textile paint.
 All that you need is a brush, water, a bottle of nice glossy textile paint and a textile marker or a textile tube to draw out the design.
-I use the textile paint from the brand Pebeo.
+I use textile paint from the brand Pebeo.
 Draw the desired design with the textile marker on the jeans.
 Let it dry.
 Fill the design with the brush and paint.
 When you are finished, let the garment dry for over 24 hours.

 Do not forget to iron the garment after painting and drying for fixation!
 Follow the instructions written on the textile paint.